LMOD PLUGIN INFO

 queen partition containing high memory compute nodes(queen's), this partition is made for a jobs that require a lot of memory.

-ckpt partition are preempt-able that contain all the HP or DELL compute nodes(bee's) as well as public and private nodes.
-Preempt-able partition means that every job that submitted on higher priority partitions(hive,queen,private partitions) will kick off your job that running on ckpt partition, and restart the job to the queue.
-On ckpt partition you get a benefit of lower limitations per user.
-This partition is very recommended for jobs that can be checkpointed, with combination of checkpoint-able job and low limitations on ckpt partition you will be able to use more resources than from the public Hive partition.
+preempt is a VIP partition are preempt-able that contain all the compute nodes(bee's) as well as public and private.
+Preempt-able partition means that every job that submitted on higher priority partitions(hive,queen,private partitions) will kick off your job that running on preempt partition, and be restart from the beginning to the queue. on preempt partition you get a benefit of lower limitations per user.

 Please see the below table with information regarding Hive compute nodes, different types and range of each type: